Theresa May promised to deliver a Brexit -- but here is why we shouldn't be so sure

 One of the reasons Leadsom was able to mount a challenge to May was the positive effect that her pro-Brexit campaigning had on her popularity.
-May, however, had campaigned for Britain to remain in the European Union.
+May, however, campaigned for Britain to remain in the EU.

-Nonetheless, speaking in Birmingham on Monday morning, May said “Brexit means Brexit” and pledged to make a success of it.
+Nonetheless, speaking in Birmingham on Monday morning, May said that “Brexit means Brexit” and promised that she would make a success of it.

-As social-media users pointed out, though, “Brexit means Brexit” was a very vague statement.
-It did not even begin to indicate any form of time scale for when the country will leave the 28-nation bloc or what a post-Brexit Britain will look like.
+As social media users pointed out, though, “Brexit means Brexit” was a very vague statement.
+It did not even begin to indicate any form of time scale for when the country will leave the 28-nation bloc, or what post-Brexit Britain will look like.

 When will May trigger Article 50?

-For the UK to officially begin withdrawing from the EU, the prime minister must invoke Article 50 of the Lisbon Treaty.
+For the UK to officially begin the process of withdrawing from the EU, the prime minister must invoke Article 50 of the Lisbon Treaty.
 Leadsom promised that the period between the referendum result and Article 50 being triggered would be “as short as possible,” but May has not made this promise.

 In fact, Brits who voted Leave should not expect to see the country withdraw from the 28-nation bloc until 2019 at the very earliest under May’s leadership.